Marcus West

 Jung's unique way of working

-In this light, he thought that 'breakdowns' or 'neuroses' were often due to conflicts between different parts of the individual's personality and that whilst these difficulties could be supremely painful and challenging, at times they could also be creative and lead to personal growth.
+In this light, he thought that 'breakdowns' or 'neuroses' were often due to conflicts between different parts of the individual's personality and that whilst these difficulties could be supremely painful and challenging, they can also be creative and lead to personal growth.

 I will say more about Jung, Freud, and analytical psychology on other pages and offer links to other websites where their work can be explored in more detail.